EOSC-synergy/FAIR_eva/docs/How  to use the epos plugin.md

 If you have docker installed you can build the dockerfile in the repository.
 To do that, download the dockerfile in your computer and then just type the comand:

 ```
 docker build . -t fair
 ```

 This will buiild the image in your dockerfile.
-Then you have to run it
+Then you have to run it.

 ```
 docker run  --network host -d fair
 ```
 Once it is running it will act the same way as terminal 1.
 If you want to see its contents use

 ```
 docker logs <dockerID>